SimonGitgit/TraditionalSimplifiedChineseConverter/README.md

 Windows

 Procedure:
-1. Just download the exe
+1. download the exe from Releases
 2. open the exe

 Input: